Interspecies Friendship

 to be friends with everyone.
 He adored Bree and followed her every lead.
 Even when that lead was misdirection to distract

 him from the more desireable bed.
 Bree was much smarter than Bugsy and mostly saw him as competition for soft sleeping surfaces.
 As a rescue that had been in the system for the first six years of her life, Bree took some time to open up.
-She was notoricusly bad at playing with other dogs; usually barking loudly in their faces or hoarding the toy that every other dog wanted to play with.
-Her favorite game to play was 'this is mine now and I'm taking it to my bed" By the end of her life, Brece had completely transformed.
+She was notoriously bad at playing with other dogs; usually barking loudly in their faces or hoarding the toy that every other dog wanted to play with.
+Her favorite game to play was "this is mine now and I'm taking it to my bed" By the end of her life, Bree had completely transformed.
 I've never felt more proud than the moment my senior lady instigated play time with my in-law's bichon.

 Bree wasn't the only one changed by the relationship.
 I came out the other side a much more patient and understanding caretaker.

-I regret the moments I was upset with her and tried to make her what T wanted rather than understand who she was.
+I regret the moments I was upset with her and tried to make her what IT wanted rather than understand who she was.
 She taught me what an integral part of the family a petcan and should be.
 Outside of my wife, Bree was my best friend.
 Not my accessory.
 That does make me retroactively guilty for my childhood pets

 but also sheds a joyful light on the animal relationships to come.